 Another pawsome use of treats is a pet treat camera.
 If you leave your dog home alone for the day, this is a great solution to monitor your pup and reward them for good behavior by remotely flinging a treat.
 Your dog will love it!

-Treating is a great way to stay close with your pet, but you have to use common sense.
+Treating is a great way to stay close to your pet, but you have to use common sense.
 Know that all treats are not created equal and some carry extra benefits or extra calories you should know before tossing your pet something tasty.